rafafields/obsidian-minimal-agent/README.md

         ▼
   JSON response → parse candidates[]
         │
-        ├─► write each candidate to _pending/ as .md (frontmatter + body) ├─► write episode summary to episodes/
+        ├─► write each candidate to items/ as .md with state: pending ├─► write episode summary to episodes/
         └─► write raw trace to _system/traces/
 ```

 The extraction call uses the same `modelSlug` as the chat session.
-Candidates are **never auto-confirmed** — they sit in `_pending/` until you act on them.
+Candidates are **never auto-confirmed** — they stay in `state: pending` until you act on them.

 ## Context scoring formula